 ABSTRACT

-Introduction: to study the influence of surfing on the prevalence of injuries, which can contribute to prevention.
-Objective: to analyze the influence of practice time in sports and the occurrence of previous surgery on the profile and prevalence of injuries caused by surfing.
+Introduction: studying the influence of surfing on the prevalence of injuries may contribute to prevention.
+Objective: to analyze the influence of time practicing sports and the occurrence of previous surgery on the profile and prevalence of injuries caused by surfing.
 Methods: 66 Brazilian surfers (26.16 ± 0.73 years old) participated in this study.
-The anthropometric data, physical activity level, surfing practice time and the prevalence of injuries (type of injury, anatomical region affected and the mechanism of injury) were evaluated.
-To assess which of the studied variables exerted significant influence on the average number of injuries, a Poisson log-linear model was adjusted through software R (p < 0.05).
-Results: most surfers were classified as eutrophic (73%), very active (60.6%), had an average practice time of 10.1 ± 1 years and were not surfing federation members (74%).
-Also, it was observed that 90.9% of participants reported injuries caused by surfing, 44.9% of which affected the lower limbs and the majority of these reached the integumentary system (46.6%).
+Anthropometric data, physical activity level, surfing practice time and the prevalence of injuries (type of injury, anatomical region affected, and mechanism of injury) were evaluated.
+To assess which of the studied variables exerted significant influence on the mean number of injuries, a Poisson log-linear model was adjusted through R software (p < 0.05).
+Results: most surfers were classified as eutrophic (73%), very active (60.6%), had an average practice time of 10.1 ± 1 years, and were not members of a surfing federation (74%).
+It was also observed that 90.9% of participants reported injuries caused by surfing, 44.9% of which affected the lower limbs.
+The majority of these injuries affected the integumentary system (46.6%).
 The main mechanism of injury was impact with the board or seabed (40.4%).
-Furthermore, it was found that surfing federation members presented an estimated average of 58.4% more injuries than the ones who are not members (p = 0.007).
-Surfers who had undergone previous surgeries showed an estimated injury average 56.9% higher than the other surfers (p = 0.012).
-In addition, it was found that for each extra year of surfing, the estimated injury average increased by 2.5% (p = 0.0118).
-Conclusion: the surfers' estimated injury average increased with the increment in surfing practice time, occurrence of previous surgery and being a surfing federation member.
+Furthermore, it was found that surfing federation members presented an average of 58.4% more injuries than non-members (p = 0.007).
+Surfers who had undergone previous surgeries showed an average number of injuries that was 56.9% higher than other surfers (p = 0.012).
+In addition, it was found that for each extra year of surfing, the average number of injuries increased by 2.5% (p = 0.0118).
+Conclusion: the average number of injuries increased with increment in time practicing the sport, occurrence of previous surgery and membership in a a surfing federation.

 Keywords: injuries in athletes, prevalence, sports medicine.